Xiao Ke: War time

-Between 1930–1933, he was appointed as first to command of the Red Army's Fifth Division, then its Eighth Army, and later Sixth Army Group, fighting in many battles resisting the Nationalist's Encirclement Campaigns.
+Between 1930 and 1933, he was appointed first to command of the Red Army's Fifth Division, then its Eighth Army, and later Sixth Army Group, fighting in many battles resisting the Nationalist's Encirclement Campaigns.
 In August 1934, he led the Sixth Army Group out west of the Jiangxi Soviet as pathfinders for what was to become the Long March.
 Among his unit was future major general Li Zhen.
 The Sixth Corps subsequently joined forces under He Long to become the Second Front Army.
 They co-founded Xiang-E-Chuan-Qian Soviet District.
 In July 1936, he was appointed to deputy command of the Second Front Army.

 Following the outbreak of the Second Sino-Japanese War, Xiao was appointed second-in-command of the 120th division of the famous Eighth Route Army, deputy commander of the Jin-Cha-Ji Military Region and commander of Ji-Re-Liao Military Region.
 He was made Lieutenant General in the National Revolution Army of the Republic of China.

 In April 1949, he was promoted to become chief of staff of the Fourth Field Army, leading them into battle in Hengbao, Guangdong, and Guangxi and elsewhere.